-The Transportation Department is accepting registrations for the 2015/2016 school year.
+The Transportation Department is current only accepting registrations for the 2015/2016 school year.

 Note: Ridership Fees are in effect for the 2015/16 school year.
 Please refer to the Application Form for established rates.

 The safe transportation of students is everyone's concern.
 It requires cooperation among students, parents, drivers, teachers and school administrators.